Scottish Word: Fykerie

 It’s the remains o Pirate Captain Windy Wuntle Windlestrae richt eneuch, preserved oer the years by his weel kent aboundant pushionous pumps.
 His peg leg sauf here anaw.
 Pirate Captain Windy Wuntle Windlestrae. [part 2 of … Continue reading Pushionous.

-Bob the saw-fish’s neb may no be as shairp as a new boucht bushman but he’ll whitter through thon moggies air pipe fast eneuch.
-We’re lucky – if we were in a bowl in the warld … Continue reading Shairp.
+Bob the saw-fish’s nebs mebbe no as shairp as a new boucht bushman but he’ll risp that moggies air pipe swith eneuch.
+We’re lucky – if we were in a bowl in the warld o that … Continue reading Risp.

 If only ye’d kent semaphore ahn peyd heed tae thon cruban doon there flaggin the danger tae ye wi its cleuks ye micht both hae been saved.
 Noo as it stauns one o ye’s goin doon … Continue reading Cruban.